mitibhat/jenkinsexample/README.md

 set proxy compatibility in Jenkins and added / at end of ngrok url set hudson.security.csrf.GlobalCrumbIssuerConfiguration.DISABLE_CSRF_PROTECTION = true in Manage Nodes Script Console for the node -> Got Authentication required error
-Did not work added Secret as a value in both Github and Jenkins
+Did not work added Secret as a value in both Github and Jenkins Restarted ngrok and changed url again in Github webhooks